-Modern ecommerce companies turn to Shipium when they want to increase revenue, improve loyalty, and decreases costs by adding new supply chain technology.
+Modern ecommerce companies turn to Shipium when they want to increase revenue, improve loyalty, and decreases costs by adding new technology.
 Build-vs-buy has never been an easier calculation.

 Shipium centers on the idea that every ecommerce business can compete in today's economy by adopting a few modern principles.
 The behemoths of ecommerce can sometimes feel like they are using the dark arts to gain an advantage.
 But their advantage comes from relatively simple ideas that anybody can adopt—including you.